chadfurman/agnai-guides/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+title: "Home"
+nav_order: 1
 layout: home
 ---

 # Welcome to the Agnaistic Documentation Site.

 Agnaistic, or Agnai for short, is both an open-soource project and a website.
 Put simply, Agnai lets you create chat bots using LLMs (see "**[What is a LLM?](/what-is-an-llm)**").
-While Agnai does offer both free and paid LLMs, some users prefer to host their own (see "**[Configuring your AI service](/configuring-your-ai-service")**.
-Some users prefer Kobold Horde while others use OpenAI, OpenRouter, Replicate, NovelAI, or even their own hardware (see "**[Self-hosting an LLM](/self-hosting-an-llm")**.
+While Agnai does offer both free and paid LLMs, some users prefer to host their own (see "**[Configuring your AI service](/configuring-your-ai-service)**".
+Some users prefer Kobold Horde while others use OpenAI, OpenRouter, Replicate, NovelAI, or even their own hardware (see "**[Self-hosting an LLM](/self-hosting-an-llm)**".
 Being both an open-source project and supporting multiple language models from various locations helps ensure your Agnai chat bots will stick around and work the way you want them to work -- not the way someone tells you they should work.

 Our hope is that this documentation site and the supporting videos turn the learning curve into an exciting journey as you craft intelligent, interactive bots.
 These docs are here as a resource to the community and will be improved over time in an effort to provide smooth navigation of Agnaistic nuances for compelling bot interactions.